 Extending Your Child's Pickup Time

-You may request to extend your child's pickup time on any given day of attendance through our latest pickup time of 4:30pm (latest pickup for Acorns is 3:30).
+You may request to extend your child's pickup time on any given day of attendance through our latest pickup time of 4:30pm.
 All requests must be made to, and approved by, the Office Manager.

 For Oak Classroom: